 Idaho wants CPA candidates to have at least 2,000 hours of work experience.
 However, you can gain those hours by working either full-time or part-time for 1 to 3 years.
 Plus, your experience must be verified by a CPA.
 But you don’t necessarily have to work for your verifier.

+In Illinois, you only need one year of experience if you have a master’s degree with a concentration in accounting.
 The Illinois board of accountancy requires your work experience to be in government, industry, academia, or public practice.
 However, that experience must be completed AFTER you pass the CPA Exam.
 Plus, your experience must be completed under a licensed CPA.

 Kansas requires one year of work experience involving the use of attest or non-attest skills.
 Plus, you can work in government, industry, academia, or public practice.
 However, your experience must be verified by an active, licensed CPA.